romanpauk/dingo/test/matrix/README.md

 ### Feature Case

 Most features use a single default case.
-Dispatch-heavy features use this axis to describe the behavior under test without hiding it in resolved-type checks.
+Dispatch-heavy registration features use this axis to describe the behavior under test without hiding it in resolved-type checks.

-- `invoke`: inferred lambdas, explicit signatures, `std::function`, function pointers, static member functions, member function pointers, mutable and generic lambdas, ref-qualified and `noexcept` functors, move-only functors, multi-argument callables, keyed value and collection dependencies, and `std::move_only_function` when available.
 - `factory_override`: no-argument function factories, function factories with dependencies, explicit constructor factories, detected constructors, `DINGO_CONSTRUCTOR` typedef constructors, callable registration factories, and